-In addition to these practical tasks, it is also essential to use up any perishable items in your freezer, take stock of your pantry and try to make meals with things that won’t have to be packed.
+In addition to these practical tasks, using up any perishable items in your freezer is essential, taking stock of your pantry and trying to make meals with things that won’t have to be packed.
 If you are planning a cross-country drive to get to your new location, then it’s also essential that you map out your route ahead of time, including booking hotels or an Airbnb along the way if necessary.
-Finally, organize all your important documents like birth certificates, passports, medical records, insurance forms, and pet records in one easy-to-access folder or safe during the move so they are always accessible.
+Finally, organize all your essential documents like birth certificates, passports, medical records, insurance forms, and pet records in one easy-to-access folder or safe during the move so they are always accessible.

 1. Finish Packing & Organizing

-Finish packing up and organizing your belongings at least three to four weeks before you plan to move.
+Finish packing up and organizing your belongings at least three to four weeks before you move, as this cross-country moving checklist recommends.
 This will help to ensure that you don’t have to do a last-minute scramble to get everything packed.
-Make sure to start with items you don’t use daily, such as seasonal clothing, books, and decorations.
+Start with items you don’t use daily, such as seasonal clothing, books, and decorations.

 2. Remind Your Employer